logdna/logdna-agent/README.md

 ## How it Works

 The LogDNA agent authenticates using your [LogDNA Ingestion Key](https://app.logdna.com/manage/profile) and opens a secure web socket to LogDNA's ingestion servers.
 It then 'tails' for new log data, as well as watches for new files added to your specific logging directories.
+Of note, for a single log in a log file to be considered ready to send to LogDNA, it must end with ```\n``` or ```\r\n```.
+Otherwise it is assumed more information is being added and the agent holds off.

 If you don't have a LogDNA account, you can create one on https://logdna.com.
 Or if you're using macOS w/[Homebrew](https://brew.sh) installed: